top of page

 Roll 1 or more dice to do an Enemy Action.

 The sum of all rolled dice is the 'value' of that Enemy's Action.
-This value can be damage dealt to a player, health restored to an Enemy, or range of an environmental effect.
+This value can be damage dealt to a player, health restored to an Enemy, or range of an Action.

-If you have one level 5 Player, you get 5 dice.
+If you have one Player with 5 Experience, you get 5, 10, or 15 six-sided dice.

-If you have three level 2 Players, you get 6 dice.
+If you have three Players with 2 Experience each, you get 2, 4, or 6 six-sided dice.

 Spending dice